4th of July Weekend Events & Fireworks Featured in

 Denver holds many festive events to salute 4th of July, and most of them are free.
 The dates of each event vary from year to year, so we encourage you to double-check the exact date, time, and location to be there at the right place and time.

-Civic Center Park Celebration (canceled in 2020)
+Civic Center Park Celebration (canceled for 2021)

 On the Independence Day eve, Civic Center Park holds a free concert and a light show on the Denver City and County Building with an impressive fireworks finale.
 You can bring a blanket and a picnic basket to sit down on the lawn and get the best impressions from the performance.
 The show starts at about 8 pm.
 Fireworks with the City and County Building as a backdrop is probably the best thing that you can witness during the holiday.